tomplus/qnap-git-server/README.md

 [/share] chmod 600 git/.ssh/authorized_keys
 ```

-Now you can use _Container Station_ to start the image [tpimages/qnap-git-server](https://hub.docker.com/r/tpimages/qnap-git-server/).
-This image is prepared for arm32v7 only.
+Now you can use _Container Station_ to start the image [xrubioj/qnap-git-server](https://hub.docker.com/r/xrubioj/qnap-git-server/).
+This image is prepared for linux/amd64, linux/386, linux/arm/v7 (32 bits) and linux/arm64.
 You have to mount prepared directory as /home/git and expose port 22 as for example 2222 to connect it from your local network.
 You can also start it from command line:

 ```